bonding-curves/avalanche-research/content/index.md

 Understanding Avalanche begins with recognizing the diverse participants who shape its economy.
-Our [Participant Roles Taxonomy](/milestone1/Participant-Roles-Taxonomy) identifies three primary categories of network actors, Network Participants, who interact directly with on-chain and token mechanisms, development organization that take responsibility for the success of the network, and community members, who participate in the app ecosystem or token economy.
+Our [Participant Roles Taxonomy](/milestone1/Participant-Roles-Taxonomy) identifies three primary categories of network actors, network participants, who interact directly with on-chain and token mechanisms, development organization that take responsibility for the success of the network, and community members, who participate in the app ecosystem or token economy.
 Categories are broken down